IbraDje/PFCM/README.md

 - Implementation of the algorithm MATLAB : https://www.ijser.org/researchpaper/implementation-of-possibilistic-fuzzy-cmeans-clustering-algorithm-in-matlab.pdf

  - <b>Thanks for adding the reference if you use the code</b> :
-    <p>{Developped by DJEMAI Ibrahim, with TAYEB BEY Abdelmohaimene
+    <p>{Developped by DJEMAI Ibrahim, with TAYEB BEY Abdelmohaimene;
-    students at the National Instiutte of Telecommunications and ICT - Oran - Algeria, supervised by Dr. Zigh Slimane}</p>
+     students at the National Institute of Telecommunications and ICT - Oran - Algeria, supervised by Dr. Zigh Slimane}</p>

     <b>Parameters for the main function</b> (pfcm): <ul>